Biography

 Yes, you CAN make a pet of a scorpion if you raise it from a baby and feed it by hand.
 Photo taken in northern Sonora, Mexico.

-Jeff served as a scientist-diplomat in Venezuela, Saudi Arabia, and Mexico 1987-2001
+Jeff served intermittently as a scientist-diplomat in Venezuela, Saudi Arabia, and Mexico 1987-2002

 Strawberry Soda Tree